adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 **Wait for responses from Adobe Experience Edge:**

-In order to process an Experience Edge event handle which is received as a response for an Experience Edge event, register a listener for the Edge event handle type you are interested in.
+In order to process an Experience Edge event handle which is received as a response for an Experience event, register a listener for the Edge event handle type you are interested in.
 Here are a few examples of Edge event handle type: `personalization:decisions`, `identity:exchange` etc.

 ###### Swift